superflows-dev/react-commentview/README.md

 ## Customization

-Appearance customization can be done using the theme object that is passed as a prop.
+Appearance customization can be done by modifying the theme object that is passed as a prop.
 Customizable properties of this component are listed below.

 - commentViewBorderColor
 - commentViewBackgroundColor